levizimmerman/fe3-assessment-3/readme.md

 ```

 #### Navigate filter type
-[`timeFilter.js`][u_timefilter] Adds two filter navigation buttons to the HTML.
+[`timeFilter.js`][u_timefilter] Adds two filter navigation buttons to the DOM.
 This includes next and previous type of time frame ('week' or 'month').
 When clicking on one of these buttons an event will be emited using [Events.js][u_events].
 ```javascript
 Events.emit('timefilter/nav');
 ```
 Using the pub sub pattern the created instances ([BarChart][u_barchart] and [SleepCycle][u_sleepcycle]) trigger their subscription to this event and will filter the data accordingly.
-After filtering the data, the visualization will be redrawn within the every instance.
+After filtering the data, the visualization will be redrawn within every instance.

 ##### BarChart.js filter navigate event subscription
 ```javascript